lindhor/geoportal-server-catalog-wiki/Customize-search-panel.md

-field | Name of Elasticsearch field interval | Units for clustering, counts per year/day etc., used in the temporal facet label | Label to be shown on the search panel, it can be either a string or variable pointing to a string. nestedPath | Nested query in Elasticsearch, e.g. nestedPath:'timeperiod_nst' in time period facets, open | If set to true, the facet will be open when geoportal starts. pointField | Name of point field in Elasticsearch
+field | Name of Elasticsearch field interval | Units for clustering, counts per year/day etc., used in the temporal facet label | Label to be shown on the search panel, it can be either a string or variable pointing to a string. nestedPath | Nested query in Elasticsearch, e.g. nestedPath:'timeperiod_nst' in time period facets open | If set to true, the facet will be open when geoportal starts. pointField | Name of point field in Elasticsearch
 toField | Name of field in Elasticsearch, e.g. for end date in time period facet